Strategic Thinking & Organizational Impact

 Elite engineers avoid these traps deliberately.

-SECTION 15 — SIGNALS YOU’VE REACHED ORG-LEVEL LEADERSHIP
+SIGNALS YOU'VE REACHED ORG-LEVEL LEADERSHIP

 You know you're there when: